-Since Nuaailua was not one of the intensely studied streams used to develop the streamflow-habitat relationship, results of the habitat simulation model were extraploted to estimate the stream habitat availability.
-Estimated natural and diverted median total and base flows were compiled from Gingerich (2005).
-Since streamflow measured during the habitat surveys was lower than estimated median total and base flow under diverted conditions, it can be assumed that habitat measurements were made during the driest conditions.
-Results of the habitat simulation model can be summarized in Figure 4-2.
+Due to the limited data on streamflow (both diverted and natural conditions), the habitat availability for Makapipi Stream cannot be determined.
+Nevertheless, results of the habitat simulation model for the other east Maui streams is summarized in Figure 4-2.
 The plot shows the relationship between diverted base flow (x-axis) and habitat availability (y-axis).
 The colored band indicates the range of values as defined by the 90 percent confidence level.
 If results from a particular site lie within this colored band, then there is only a 10 percent chance that the results will not be as predicted by the plot.
 In general, the plot shows that as base flow increases, the area of estimated usable streambed habitat for all interested species also increases.
-It also shows that "the addition of even a small amount of water to a relatively dry stream can have a significant effect on the amount of habitat available."
-For instance, when 20 percent of the natural base flow is returned to a dry reach, natural habitat availability increases to 60 percent.
+It also shows that "the addition of even a small amount of water to a relatively dry stream can have a significant effect on the amount of habitat availability increases to 60 percent.
 Estimates of expected habitat availability are representative for opae and alamoo upstream of large waterfalls.

 Of the 70 miles of stream length within the study area, 36 miles have retained 75 to 100 percent of the natural habitat availability, 8 miles with 25 to 50 percent of the natural habitat, and 11 miles with no habitat at all because the stream reaches were dry (Table 4-3).
 Of the 36 miles with more than 75 percent natural habitat, 20 miles of the stream length were upstream from major diversion ditches.
-Figure 4-3 describes the habitat availability for Nuaailua Stream.
-Upstream of Spreckles and Koolau Ditch where there are no diversions, the stream has no reduction in flow and thus, retains 100 percent of the natural habitat.
-Downstream of the ditches to the coast, the stream gains ground water flow and maintains 75 to 100 percent of the expected natural habitat for all species.
-Based on the relative base flow estimates (Table 4-4), diverted base flow in Nuaailua Stream is about 90 percent of the natural base flow conditions, which would provide close to 100 percent of the natural habitat for all species.
-Overall, Nuaailua Stream has almost all of the habitat availability for all species under diverted conditions.
+Figure 4-3 describes the habitat availability for Makapipi Stream.
+As previously stated, information was insufficient to characterize the habitat availability of Makapipi Stream.